Adaptavist/puppet-mysqlconfig/README.md

 `mysqlconfig::init_overwrite_file:` The file in which to place a custom start timeout on RedHat systems that use SysVInit (<= 6), defaults to '/etc/sysconfig/mysqld'

+`mysqlconfig::selinux_context`  The selinux context for mysql data directories, defaults to 'mysqld_db_t'

+`mysqlconfig::semanage_package`  The package which contains semanage, defaults to "policycoreutils-python" on RHEL and "policycoreutils" on Debian

+`mysqlconfig::datadir:` A custom MySQL data directory location, if not false or "false" and selinux is enabled the selinu context set in `mysqlconfig::semanage_package` is applied to the directory, defaults to false

 Configuration can be host specific, if that is desired pass the configuration values inside host hash e.g.

 ```